tyxla/carbon-breadcrumbs/README.md

 #### Advanced

-The following example will create, setup and render a breadcrumb trail with a custom breadcrumb item and will use a custom renderer.
+The following example will create, setup and render a breadcrumb trail with a custom breadcrumb items and will use a custom renderer.
 It also takes advantage of some of the available filters and actions.
+Each portion of the code can be used separately in case you need to perform advanced manipulation on the trail.
+The following can be seen in the example: custom renderer setup, prepending text to specific items, appending something to the URLs of some items, adding a custom item, adding a page item along with its ancenstry, removing a certain item by name and link, removing all items by priority, initialization with setup and rendering.
+Each portion of the code is commented accordingly so you can understand what it does.

 	<?php
 	# A custom breadcrumb trail renderer class